Medical Bills After a Car Accident

 Are ambulance and emergency room bills included in medical expenses after a car accident?

 Yes, ambulance and emergency room bills are included in medical expenses after a car accident.
 Any medical bill you receive related to the injuries you sustained in the crash qualifies for your medical expenses.
 Some insurance providers may dispute the reasonableness and necessity of the services these bills are for.
-However, an experienced car accident lawyer can help you seek the compensation you need to cover them.
+However, an experienced car accident lawyer can help you to seek justice and the compensation you need to cover them.

 Can I still claim medical expenses if I had a pre-existing condition that was worsened by the car accident?